-b) Caesars Windsor
+ii.
+Caesars Windsor

 Under the terms of a trademark licence agreement for the rebranding of Caesars Windsor, the Corporation pays a licence fee calculated as a percentage of the revenue and operating results, as defined, of Caesars Windsor.
-The trademark licence agreement with a wholly owned indirect subsidiary of CEWL will terminate on July 31, 2020, or on such earlier date as CEWL or its subsidiary ceases to be the operator of Caesars Windsor.
-As at March 31, 2016, the amount included in due to operator in respect of the trademark licence agreement was \$283,000 (March 31, 2015 - \$285,000).
+The trademark licence agreement is with a parent company of CEWL and will terminate on July 31, 2020.
+As at March 31, 2017, the amount included in due to operators in respect of the trademark licence agreement was \$304,000 (March 31, 2016 - \$283,000).

-As at March 31, 2016, the current and non-current amount due to operators was \$184,170,000 (March 31, 2015 - \$34,729,000).
+As at March 31, 2017, the current and non-current amount due to operators was \$186,511,000 (March 31, 2016 - \$184,170,000).

-At each of the Resort Casinos and the Great Blue Heron Slot Machine Facility, the operator is the employer of the employees working at that facility.
-All payroll and payroll-related costs are charged to the Corporation on a monthly basis and expensed in the Corporation's Consolidated Statements of Comprehensive Income and included in amounts disclosed in Note 12.
+At each of the Resort Casinos and the Great Blue Heron Casino, the operator is the employer, either directly or indirectly, of the employees working at that facility.
+All payroll and payroll-related costs are charged to the Corporation on a monthly basis and expensed in the Corporation's Consolidated Statements of Comprehensive Income.